Unlocking [CLS] Features for Continual Post-Training: Related Work

-CODA-Prompt \cite{codaprompt} uses contrastive learning to decorrelate representations of the prompts to reduce interference and combine them by attention-based weighting method.
-APER \cite{simplecil_aper} explores various PEFT methods including adapters and shows that prototypical classifiers named SimpleCIL serve as a strong baseline.
-EASE \cite{ease} attaches adapters to each layer of PTMs to create expandable subspaces and during inference, it concatenates all feature representations from different sets of adapters to perform on a single classifier.
-MOS \cite{mos} adds replay generation for classifier alignment and an adapter merging over EASE to reduce mistakenly retrieving irrelevant modules during inference due to parameter drift.
+\paragraph{CIL with Pre-Trained Models.} In contrast, recent advancements in CIL research have shifted towards leveraging pre-trained FMs since representations derived from those models have proven to be effective not only in facilitating knowledge transfer but also in mitigating catastrophic forgetting during downstream continual learning~\cite{ptm_effect1, ptm_effect2} with minimal adaptations~\cite{ptm_effect3}.
+Therefore, post-training methods in this context aim to improve performance with minimal additions and modifications while freezing the FMs.
+L2P~\cite{l2p} borrows a technique from NLP by introducing a learnable prompt pool and selecting instance-specific prompts via a key-query matching selection mechanism to guide the FMs response.
+DualPrompt~\cite{dualprompt} extends L2P by designing G-Prompt and E-Prompt, which encode task-invariant and task-specific instructions respectively.
+CODAPrompt~\cite{codaprompt} uses contrastive learning to decorrelate representations of the prompts to reduce interference and combine them by attention-based weighting method.
+HiDePrompt~\cite{hideprompt} leverages prompts together with class-level feature statistics to enable implicit feature-space replay and improve class-wise alignment.
+APER~\cite{simplecil_aper} explores various PEFT methods and shows that a simple prototypical classifier called SimpleCIL serves as a strong baseline.
+RanPAC~\cite{ranpac} extends SimpleCIL by randomly projecting features into a high-dimensional space with an analytical ridge classifier.
+EASE~\cite{ease} attaches adapters to each layer of FMs to create expandable subspaces, and during inference, it concatenates all feature representations from different sets of adapters.
+MOS~\cite{mos} adds replay generation for classifier alignment and an adapter merging over EASE to reduce mistakenly retrieving irrelevant modules during inference due to parameter drift.